-Unit 1 is a written paper that tests the candidate’s knowledge and understanding of Scottish Country Dancing.
-Together, one fifth to one quarter of the questions on the paper are concerned with history (both of Scottish dancing and of the RSCDS) and Scottish Country Dance music (notably its history, characteristics and appropriate use).
+Unit 1 is a 2 hour written paper that tests the candidate's knowledge and understanding of Scottish country dancing.
+Together, one fifth to one quarter of the questions on the paper are concerned with history (both of Scottish dancing and of the RSCDS) and Scottish country dance music (notably its history, characteristics and appropriate use).
 The remaining three quarters to four fifths of the paper examines knowledge and understanding of dancing, including steps and formations, use of hands, general characteristics and particular features.
 All this material is covered in the Manual, and the precise areas that are examined are specified in Appendix B of the Teaching Certificate Syllabus and in a separate document.
 Samples of past questions and of past papers and their mark schemes are also available for candidates to consider and can be found below:

 Preparation for Unit 1 may be undertaken by self-study through reading and thoroughly digesting the Manual, although it is strongly advised that at least part is undertaken by supervised instruction.
 It is expected that Branches will help candidates prepare either by running a short course or by arranging guidance from an experienced RSCDS teacher.

 Except in unusual circumstances, Unit 1 must be taken before Units 2 or 3; together these three examinations form Part 1 of the Teaching Certificate.

 Appendix A of the Syllabus (page 13) provides useful advice for candidates taking the Unit 1 exam.
 Further helpful information and guidance is also offered here.

 There is a fixed schedule of dates for the examination annually in February and October.

 Future dates for the Unit 1 written paper include:

 - Saturday 16 October 2021

 - Saturday 12 February 2022